Har (Blake): Synopsis

 Many years before Tiriel begins, Har was overthrown by his children, Tiriel, Ijim and Zazel.
 As time went by, he and his wife, Heva, came to reside in the Vales of Har, where they gradually succumbed to dementia, regressing to a childlike state to such an extent that they came to think their guardian, Mnetha, is their mother, spending their days chasing birds and singing in a "great cage" (Tiriel; 3:21).
 After Tiriel loses his throne to his own children, he visits Har and Heva.
 Excited by the visit, although unaware that Tiriel is their son, they ask him to stay with them, but he refuses and resumes his wanderings.
-Later, after Tiriel has had most of his own children killed, he returns to the Vales with the express purpose of condemning his parents, and the way they brought him up, declaring that Har's laws and his own wisdom now "end together in a curse" (8:8);
+Later, after Tiriel has had most of his own children killed, he returns to the Vales with the express purpose of condemning his parents and the way they brought him up, declaring that Har's laws and his own wisdom now "end together in a curse" (8:8);

 Upon this declamation, Tiriel then dies at their feet.

 In the Africa section of the later poem The Song of Los (1795), which is set chronologically before Tiriel, Har and Heva are forced to flee into the wilderness, after their family rebel against them.
 In their exile in the desert, they then turn into reptiles.

 Background

 Mary S. Hall believes that Har's name is derived from Jacob Bryant's A New System or Analysis of Antient Mythology (1776), where Bryant conflates the Amazonian deities Harmon and Ares with the Egyptian deity Harmonia, wife of Cadmus.
-Blake had engraved plates for the book in the early 1780s, so he would have certainly have been familiar with its content.
+Blake had engraved plates for the book in the early 1780s, so he would certainly have been familiar with its content.

 As a character, S. Foster Damon believes that Har represents both the "decadent poetry of Blake's day" and the traditional spirit of Christianity.
-Northrop Frye reaches a similar conclusion, but also sees divergence in the character, arguing that although Har and Heva are based on Adam and Eve, "Har is distinguished from Adam.
+Northrop Frye reaches a similar conclusion but also sees divergence in the character, arguing that although Har and Heva are based on Adam and Eve, "Har is distinguished from Adam.
 Adam is ordinary man in his mixed twofold nature of imagination and Selfhood.
 Har is the human Selfhood which, though men spend most of their time trying to express it, never achieves reality and is identified only as death.
 Har, unlike Adam, never outgrows his garden but remains there shut up from the world in a permanent state of near-existence."
 Harold Bloom agrees with this interpretation, arguing that "Har is natural man, the isolated selfhood."
 Bloom also believes that Har is comparable to Struldbruggs from Jonathan Swift's Gulliver's Travels (1726) and Tithonus from Alfred, Lord Tennyson's poem of the same name (1859).

 'Har' is the Hebrew word for 'mountain', thus giving an inherent irony to the phrase "Vales of Har".
 Damon believes this conveys the ironic sense that "he who was a mountain now lives in a vale, cut off from mankind.